nikita-volkov/nikita-volkov.github.io/_posts/2014-11-17-a-taste-of-state-parsers-are-easy.md

   (days, months)        = ByteString.splitAt 4 byteString'
 {% endhighlight %}

 Now we have an input byte string split into 3 useful sections, which we can later process.
-When talking about such things as sections or parts a seasoned Haskeller might instinctively start thinking about composition, but hold that thought for now.
+When talking about such things as sections or parts though, a seasoned Haskeller might instinctively start thinking about composition, but hold that thought for now.

 In our code there's already an easily spottable pattern and an annoying and error-prone noise caused by the explicit updating of `byteString`.
 Imagine having more sections to split into and accidentally confusing `byteString'` with `byteString''` - that's a bug the compiler won't spot for you, since the types are the same.